pknielski/pknielski.github.io/_posts/2019-09-08-schnitzel.md

 When you are done, place on a plate and do it again.

-When that is done, take three shallow pans and put in one some flour
+When that is done, take three shallow pans and in one put some flour

 ![flour](/assets/images/flourinpan.jpg)

-One an egg or two beaten
+in another put an egg or two, beaten

 ![eggwash](/assets/images/eggwash.jpg)

-And one breadcrumbs
+And in the last one, put breadcrumbs

 ![breadcrumbs](/assets/images/breadcrumbs.jpg)